TrossenRobotics/dobot_cr_cobots_docs/docs/tcpip_protocol/functions.rst

       - int
       - index of Tool coordinate system

-Get the default parameter to the upper computer.
-Select the pose of the coordinate system.
-Pass the index values of user and tool, and return the pose under the specified coordinate system
+Get the current pose of the robot in the default coordinate system.

 ::